-This policy should be used in conjunction with the Trust's Data Protection Policy, the Electronic Information and Communication Systems policy and the Academy's own Internet Use Policy.
+This policy should be used in conjunction with the Trust's Data Protection Policy in addition to the list of related policies listed at the end of this policy.

-The Trust is the registered Data Controller, however, most information requested through a Freedom of Information or Subject Access Request will be stored at local Academy level and therefore the terms "Trust" and "Academy" should be interchangeable throughout this policy.
+The Trust is the registered Data Controller, however, most information requested through a Freedom of Information or Subject Access Request will be stored at School level and therefore the terms "Trust" and "School" should be interchangeable throughout this policy.

-Requests
+2. Requests

-Requests under Freedom of Information should be made to Business Manager with the Academy.
+Requests under Freedom of Information should be made to either dpo@dcat.academy or Mrs Bryan with the School.
 However, the request can be addressed to anyone in the Trust; so all staff need to be aware of the process for dealing with requests.